By James D. Agresti

 Contrary to those who argue that federal and state governments have no Constitutional obligation to protect the rights of citizens, Trump is correct that this is his and their foremost duty.

 First of all, Trump’s statement mirrors the Declaration of Independence, which established the foundational principles of the U.S. government and its obligations to the people.
-Like Trump’s speech, the opening of this seminal document states that “Governments are instituted” to “secure” people’s “rights.”
+Like Trump’s speech, the opening sentence of this seminal document states that “Governments are instituted” to “secure” people’s “rights.”

 Likewise, James Madison—the primary author of the Bill of Rights and Father of the Constitution”: